Kanching Waterfall Eco-Park Fungi Foray – Let’s Hunt for Bolete Mushrooms

 (Photos by Loon Yit Hong)

-Scleroderma sinnamariense (Slerodermataceae - Earthballs)
+Scleroderma sinnamariense (Sclerodermataceae - Earthballs)

 (Photo by Loon Yit Hong)